bgrewell/dtac-agent/README.md

 #   Note-2: The plugin must be placed inside the DTAC Agent's plugin directory; default is /opt/dtac/plugins on Linux or C:\Program Files\Intel\dtac-agent\plugins on Windows
 ###################################################################################################################################################################################

-# You will import the PluginBase and BaseConfig types which will help to build your plugin
+# Import PluginBase and BaseConfig to assist in building your plugin.
+# - PluginBase: A base class for creating plugins.
+# - BaseConfig: A base configuration class for plugin settings.
 from dtac_tools.plugins.base import PluginBase, BaseConfig

+# Import various types used by the plugin system:
-# You will import the PluginEndpoint type which is used to return information about the endpoints that your plugin will
+# - PluginEndpoint: Defines the endpoints your plugin will serve, detailing each endpoint.
-# serve.
-InputArgs and ReturnVal which are the type that plugins system uses for input arguments and return values and
+# - InputArgs and ReturnVal: Types for input arguments and return values in the plugin system.
-# finally LoggingLevel which is used by the centralized logging facilities
+# - LoggingLevel: Specifies log levels for the centralized logging facilities.
+# - EndpointAction: Enumerates possible actions an endpoint can perform.
-from dtac_tools.plugins.types import PluginEndpoint, InputArgs, ReturnVal, LoggingLevel
+from dtac_tools.plugins.types import PluginEndpoint, InputArgs, ReturnVal, LoggingLevel, EndpointAction

-# You will import DefaultPluginhost to handle the hosting of your plugin
+# Import DefaultPluginHost for managing the hosting aspects of your plugin.
 from dtac_tools.host.default_host import DefaultPluginHost

-# If you have configuration options for your plugin you will want to create a class to assist in deserializing the config
+# Define the ExamplePluginConfig class to handle configuration options for your plugin.
+# This class is used for deserializing the configuration during the plugin's registration phase.
-# during the registration phase.
-This needs to be composed of serializable types such as str, int, bool, etc.
+# It should consist of serializable types such as str, int, bool, etc.
+# In this example, we define a configuration with a single 'message' field of type str.
+# This is optional and not needed if you do not have any configuration options.
 class ExamplePluginConfig(BaseConfig):
     message: str

 # ExamplePlugin here defines a plugin object and it inherits PluginBase
 class ExamplePlugin(PluginBase):